Tomas-Arrativel/fake-bank/README.md

 # Fake-Bank
 This is a web page that simulates a bank account.
-I made it following a course of Udemy of Jonas Schmedtmann about Javascript.

 In the page you can find 4 accounts: